chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 * **Development time**: Oct 2020

 * **Acknowledgement**: This work was financially supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant (EP/S030131/1) of [AMIDINE](https://www.amidine.net/).
-We also would like to thank the help from [Bruce Stephen](https://www.strath.ac.uk/staff/stephenbrucedr/), [Jethro Browell](http://www.jethrobrowell.com/), and [Rory Telford](https://www.strath.ac.uk/staff/telfordrorymr/) from the University of Strathclyde.
+We also would like to thank the help from [Bruce Stephen](https://www.strath.ac.uk/staff/stephenbrucedr/), [Jethro Browell](http://www.jethrobrowell.com/), [Rory Telford](https://www.strath.ac.uk/staff/telfordrorymr/), [Stuart Galloway](https://www.strath.ac.uk/staff/gallowaystuartdr/), and [Ciaran Gilbert](https://pureportal.strath.ac.uk/en/persons/ciaran-gilbert) from the University of Strathclyde.

 ## 💬 About IFEEL:
 (1) This Python package (i.e., IFEEL) aims to help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective.
 The extracted features can be applied for further feature-based machine learning purposes, including feature-based PCA, clustering, classification, and regression.

 (2) Two PY files (.py) are included in the IFEEL package, including *ifeel_transformation.py* and *ifeel_extraction.py*.

 (3) Two types of features can be extracted by using this package: 13 global features (GFs) and 8 peak-period features (PFs).
-Detailed description of all features can be found in Ref [1] or the Demo file in the downloaded IFEEL package.
+Detailed description of all features can be found in Ref [1] or the Demo file in the installed IFEEL package.

 (4) The global features are extracted based on raw time-series data, while the peak-period features are extracted based on symbolic representation of time series.
 The feature extraction process is performed by calling the functions in *ifeel_extraction.py*.